 Proceed to the next step if the above steps fail.

 Step 8: Check file properties

 Take a look at the properties of your company file:

 - Right-click the company file, and then choose Properties.

 - In the Properties window, select the Advanced tab.

 - Make sure that the file size should be at least 7 MB, and it should not be encrypted or compressed.

 Step 9: Repair Your QuickBooks Installation

 Plus, it offers a preview of all the recoverable data hosted in the data files.
-The solution is effective in recovering QuickBooks® data files of multiple country editions including QuickBooks® USA, UK, South Africa, Germany, New Zealand, Canada, and Australia.
+The solution can effectively recover QuickBooks® data files of multiple country editions, including USA, UK, South Africa, Germany, New Zealand, Canada, and Australia.

 Hopefully, the steps covered in this blog will help you resolve the ‘QuickBooks won’t open company file’ issue.
 If none of them works, the .QBW file is likely corrupt.
 In that case, use Stellar Repair for QuickBooks® Software to repair the QBW file.
 Feel free to provide feedback on whether our troubleshooting guide was able to help you.